rancher/rancher-docs/docs/how-to-guides/new-user-guides/backup-restore-and-disaster-recovery/migrate-rancher-to-new-cluster.md

      The above assumes an environment with outbound connectivity to Docker Hub

-     For an **air-gapped environment**, use the helm value below to pull the `backup-restore-operator` image from your private registry when installing the rancher-backup helm chart.
+     For an **air-gapped environment**, use the Helm value below to pull the `backup-restore-operator` image from your private registry when installing the rancher-backup Helm chart.

      ```bash
      --set image.repository $REGISTRY/rancher/backup-restore-operator
      ```